Independent supplier matching

-Build smarter production lines with the right Chinese automation suppliers.
-We help companies source robot integrators, machine builders, machine vision vendors, packaging automation teams, and turnkey line equipment without guessing who can actually deliver.
+Automate China helps manufacturers source and validate Chinese automation suppliers, robotics companies, robot integrators, custom machine builders, factory automation partners, machine vision vendors, packaging automation OEMs, AGV and AMR suppliers, and turnkey production line builders without guessing who can actually deliver.

 The buying problem